 A relatively common complication of tonsillectomy is bleeding at the site where the tonsils were removed.
 This can occur in the first 24 hours after surgery or up to 10 days after surgery.

-It is estimated that around 1 in 100 children and 1 in 30 adults will experience post-operative bleeding.
+It is estimated that around 1 in 100 children and 1 in 30 adults will experience post-operative bleeding after having a tonsillectomy.

 Minor bleeding is not usually a cause for concern as, in most cases, it resolves by itself.
 Gargling cold water can often help stem the bleeding as the cold water can contract the blood vessels.

-However, in some cases the bleeding can be extensive, causing people to vomit up or cough up blood.
+Occasionally the bleeding can be more severe, causing people to cough up blood.

 In this case you should seek immediate medical advice.
 You should be given a contact number in case of emergency before you’re discharged from hospital.
 If you're not given an emergency number call NHS Direct Wales on 0845 46 47.